By KBB.com Editors

 This easy and convenient feature allows the second row seat bottom to flip up and the seat to slide forward, creating a wide pathway to the third-row seat.

-The most noticeable difference between the Traverse and its sister vehicles can be found up front, where Chevrolet's new Malibu-inspired split-grille face is prominently displayed.
+The most noticeable difference between the Traverse and its sister vehicles, the Buick Enclave and GMC Acadia, can be found up front, where Chevrolet's recently introduced Malibu-inspired split-grille face is prominently displayed.
 The rear quarter window is also different, sharply angled upwards at its bottom edge.
 With its big wheels pushed to the outer edges of the chassis, the Traverse presents an image of size and stability.
 Wide rear door openings make it easy for passengers to enter and exit the third-row seat, and an electrically-powered rear hatch aids access to the cargo area.
 Available convex insets built into the upper corner of each side mirror help expose objects ordinarily masked by blind spots.

 Every Traverse comes standard with six airbags, including full-length side curtain airbags, front side-impact airbags and front passenger airbags.
 Also standard are StabiliTrak stability control with roll mitigation technology, one year subscription to OnStar with Turn-by-turn navigation, AM/FM stereo with CD and XM Satellite Radio, power windows, mirrors and door locks, rear wiper washer, cruise control, 17-inch wheels, Smart Slide second row seat and flush-folding third-row seat.